festim-dev/V-V-report/report/verification/mes/tmap_1c.md

 ```{tags} 1D, MES, transient
 ```

-This verification case from case Val-1c of TMAP7's V&V report {cite}`ambrosek_verification_2008` consists of a semi-infinite slab with no traps under a constant concentration $c_0$ on the first $10 m$ of the slab.
+This verification case from case Val-1c of TMAP7's V&V report {cite}`ambrosek_verification_2008` consists of a semi-infinite slab with no traps under a constant concentration $c_0$ on the first $10 \ \mathrm{m}$ of the slab.
+The concentration at the boundaries is set to zero.

 +++